jaishreerang/CloudProjectReport/README.md

-# Project Report: Story Ending Prediction
+# Project Report: Story Ending Classification
 ## Introduction
-'Story Ending Prediction' is a commonsense learning framework for evaluating story understanding.
+'Story Ending Classification' is a commonsense learning framework for evaluating story understanding.
 This Framework requires a system to classify the correct ending to a four-sentence story.
 Story here means casually (logically) linked set of events.

 Example story [1]